guiaria/MSR_assignment_2/README.md

 ## Validation
 Since we could not check the runtime data ( data when code is running ) with the thesis itself, we have to check it by hand by run though each of the visualization figures

-Any sort of advice on how to check that the output of your process makes sense.

 ## Data
 The input file is a analyzed data from the analyze part of the thesis which contains following data.
  > filePath, packageName, className, methodName, line, column, javaParserTypeOfElement, usedClassOfElement, isAPIClass, api, mcrCategories, mcrTags

-While the output is the treemap visulization
+While the output is the Treemaps visulization figures

-What input, output, or temporary data is assumed or produced by your process?